-Deadheading is important if you want to encourage repeat blooming throughout the blooming season.
+Deadheading is important for salvias care if you want to encourage repeat blooming throughout the blooming season.

 Salvias can flop because of too much water, insufficient sunlight, or too much fertilizer.
-If you notice your salvias have become leggy, support the plant with stakes.
+If you notice your salvias have become leggy while taking care of salvias, support the salvia plant with stakes.

-These plants are light feeders so a light application of balanced fertilizer in early spring is often enough.
+These perennial sage plants are light feeders so a light application of balanced fertilizer in early spring is often enough.

 5 Salvia Varieties You Can Grow in Your Garden

 Salvias are some of the most versatile plants you can grow.
 A lot of the varieties available are drought tolerant.
 Apart from their bright colors, they also have a beautiful scent that attracts pollinators.

 There are over 700 species of salvias sage but here are 5 of the best you can plant in your home garden:

 Unlike other salvias, Clary Sage features leafy bracts that look like big pink, purple, or white flower petals.
 These bloom in the Summer and thrive well in full sun.

 This type of salvia is perhaps one of the most-used herbs and is used as fresh salvia leaves or as dried leaves .
 This herb is used in many kitchens and also has many medical uses.